A Great Day to Be Born!

 Actress (and now mom) Melissa Joan Hart was born on Easter Sunday, 1976.

-I also remember seeing her recently on a talk show (although I can't remember which one) talking about how rewarding it is to be a mom.
+I also remember seeing her recently on a talk show discussing how rewarding it is to be a mom.
 This interview stood out in my memory because I, too, am a mom.
 And I also think it's one of the most rewarding jobs any woman could have.
 So, because of that, I will always have a special appreciation for the famous, Easter-born Melissa Joan Hart.

-And now the almost-21-year-old is taking a break from her studies at Brown University to devote her full attention to her acting career.
-Although, since the last Harry Potter film is now in production, it is unclear what will happen to her acting career when it is finished.
-Still, the millions of dollars the young woman has already earned from the movies should keep her in a good financial position for quite a while, whether she gets another acting job or not.
+When she was 21 years old, she took a break from her studies at Brown University to devote her full attention to her acting career.
+Still, the millions of dollars the young woman has already earned from the movies should keep her in a good financial position for quite a while.

 This concludes our list of people who were born on an Easter Sunday.
 How about you?
 Were you born on Easter?
 Or does your birthday happen to fall on Easter this year?
 If so, I'd like to wish you a very happy birthday.
 And for everyone else reading this, have a wonderful Easter holiday!